meaghanlewis/online-content/best-streaming-tools.md

 ## [Mixer](https://mixer.com/)
 About:
-- Interactive streaming platform for gaming and creative communities
+- Interactive streaming platform for gaming and creative communities (low latency supported)
 - Sign up with Twitter, Discord, or Microsoft account
 - Allows for co-streaming of up to 4 guests
 - Integrated with Xbox One and Windows 10